microsoft/azure-pipelines-tasks/docs/tools.md

 ## Scenarios

-  - Can download and advertise self contained tool sets (download, extract)
+  - Can download and advertise self contained tool sets (download, extract, nuget, npm, etc...)
-  - Can scan for pre-installed tools as well (VS, Xcode, msbuild, etc...) instead of relying on non-extensible hardcoded agents
+  - Test my library against a matrix of runtime versions.
   - Download external tools and even APIs and object models.
 Essentially a set of binaries by name.
   - The community can create tool installers and share via the market place.